domainsofapp/domainsofapp.github.io/_posts/2018-06-29-paraphrased-philosophy.md

 This statement cannot be proved.

+## Jacques Lacan, French Psychoanalyst

+The world is a fantasy through which thought sustains itself.

 ## M. Ng, Philosopher Friend

 Paired with capitalism, new forms of representation (e.g., new identities) = new forms of materialism